Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 New Owner

-Some owners are survived by their long-lived parrots, while others can no longer care for a pet bird due to the tenancy agreement or a change of personal circumstances (allergies, finances, etc.)
+Some owners are survived by their long-lived parrots, while others can no longer care for a pet bird due to the tenancy agreement or a change of personal circumstances.

-How Can You Tell If A Bird Is Depressed?
+How To Tell If A Bird Is Depressed

 When parrots feel sad, they exhibit symptoms that alert their owners to their low mood.

 In some cases, an environmental change is all that’s needed.
-In others, the parrot is bored and requires more social interaction with trusted family members and friends.
+In others, a parrot is bored and requires more social interaction with trusted family members and friends.

 You may notice the following signs of a depressed parrot: